pupilfirst/wd301-scripts/react-router/always-visible-components/README.md

 }
 export default Layout;
 ```

 Then we've simply used `Outlet` inside the `main`.

-So, let's go back to the browser once again
+So, let's go back to the browser once again,

 > Action: Open http://localhost:5173/ in browser.
 > And yes, this time it's working as expected.

-So, when we navigate to any page of our application, the `Header` component will be visible.
+When we navigate to any page of our application, the `Header` component will be visible.

 So, we have successfully created always visible components using React Router, in our project.
 We can use this approach to create any component that we want to be always visible, such as a footer or a sidebar etc.